-You’ll end your hike at Maroon Lake where you will catch your already scheduled bus into Aspen and meet up with your car at the Aspen Highlands Ski Resort.
-Once you regain cell service, give your hotel a call and they pick you up at and bring you into town and your accommodations for the next few days are at the nearby and centrally located, luxurious 4-star Hotel Limelight (or similar).
+You’ll end your hike at Maroon Lake where you will catch a public bus to the Aspen Highlands Ski Resort.
+Once you regain cell service, give your hotel a call and they pick you up at and bring you into town and your accommodations for the next few days at the nearby and centrally located, luxurious 4-star Hotel Limelight (or similar).
 We’ll include our favorite dinner restaurants as the options in Aspen are endless.

 If you are interested in hiking to Aspen please let us know as this requires shuttle reservations that must be made far in advance and at additional cost.

 Aspen – Today the world is your playground.
 After a hearty complimentary breakfast at your hotel you’ll be fueled up and ready for the trail and further exploring the natural beauty in and around Aspen.
 The first hike we recommend is the classic Cathedral Lake Trail and Electric Pass.
 As it’s appropriately named, Electric Pass regularly sees lightning at its 13,500 foot elevation.
 Be sure to check the weather forecast before you depart and hit the trail early to avoid both the crowds (the lake is a popular hike) and the typical afternoon storms as the view of the Elk Mountain Range is well worth the effort on this trail.
 For an easier day, simply stop and enjoy some time at the lake before returning.

 Other options for the day include exploring the Ute Trail right from your hotel or if you haven’t already, Lost Man Trail accessible from Independence Pass.
 After a full day on the trail you’ll return to Aspen for a delicious meal at one of the many incredible restaurants.
 Many restaurants suggest or require reservations.
 You’ll see these recommendations in our list of favorites.